bnitishbharadwaj26/invoice-extractor-be/README.md

 The API will be available at `http://localhost:8000`.
 Docs available at `http://localhost:8000/docs`.

-Alternatively, after initial setup, you can run both backend and frontend using the root `run.bat` (Windows) or `run.sh` (Linux/Mac) script.

 ## Notes
 - **Rate Limits**: The system is currently capped to scan the last 50 emails to respect Gmail API limits during testing.
 - **Privacy**: In "Local Mode", PDF content is processed locally and not sent to any third-party AI service.